 I guess let’s start with Kurt.
 Kurt Cobain is always talked about as this legendary musician who changed music forever, when in reality he was just an average guitar player that made a few good songs and had a bad heroin problem, and those types of people were a dime a dozen in the 90’s Seattle music scene.
 The only reason why Kurt Cobain is put ahead of and remembered as more of a legend than other grunge front men is that he blew his head off.
 If he never killed himself, Nirvana would have slowly faded away from popularity within 5-10 years.
 In fact, I think a part of him knew this and it’s why he killed himself.
 In his suicide note, he said “It’s better to burn out than to fade away”, which is a line from Neil Young’s “My My, Hey Hey”.
 Kurt knew the fame wouldn’t last forever, and that it would be better for him to go out on top, Seinfeld style.
 So, he grabbed his gun and quite literally went out with a bang

-Now I have no musical ability whatsoever, but if you talk to any guitar player about Kurt being average, they’ll back me up.
-Nirvana songs are mostly basic chords combined with weird lyrics and an overall “We should pawn the TV for heroin” vibe, so it’s no wonder these guys were shooting up all day.
-In the song “Heart Shaped Box”, Kurt literally says “I wish I could eat your cancer”.Uhh, what dude?
+Now I already said that I do like Nirvana, but if you can’t also critique things that you like, what’s the point?
+Let’s break down 99% of Nirvana songs.
+Mostly basic guitar chords combined with mumbled lyrics and an overall “We should pawn the TV for heroin money” vibe.
+I mean for fucks sake, in the song “Heart Shaped Box”, Kurt literally says “I wish I could eat your cancer”.
+What dude?
 I know that probably made sense when you had that needle in your arm and were nodding off on a bus, but cancer doesn’t sound too appetizing to regular people.

-PS: Weird Al’s version of “Smells Like Teen Spirit” is way better
+And while I’m on the topic of saying things people are too scared to admit, I’ve got one more for you: Weird Al’s version of “Smells Like Teen Spirit” is way better